-World Civilizations to 1500 (3)
+HIST 151 World Civilizations to 1500 (3)

 A survey course dealing with significant historical events and differing perspectives in world civilizations from prehistory to 1500.
 The course will include instruction in how to use primary materials.
-Pre: placement into ENG 100, or concurrent enrollment in ENG 22.
 (FGA)

-World History Since 1500 (3)
+HIST 152 World History Since 1500 (3)

 History of the world from 1500 to the present.
 Includes historical narratives and global perspectives on human societies and cross-cultural interactions, and also ways to think about the past and use primary sources.
-Pre: placement into ENG 100, or concurrent enrollment in ENG 22.
 (FGB)